 alert

-formal notification to users, informing them of failures or nonconformance of items, already released for use or not, which could also be present on other items already delivered [e.g. items with identical design concept, materials, components or processes]
+formal notification to users, informing them of failures or problems that can affect more than one user, or can recur in other projects or circumstances, if no preventive actions are taken

+1 An alert describes the observed failure or problem, its cause, the actions to be taken to correct it and to prevent its recurrence, as well as comments from the manufacturer of the affected product.

-An alert can also be raised when a deficiency in the specified requirements, which can affect the fitness for purpose in the defined application, has been identified.
+2 An alert can also be raised when a deficiency in the specified requirements, which can affect the fitness for purpose in the defined application, has been identified.

 allowable load

-maximum load that can be permitted in a structural part for a given operating environment to prevent rupture, collapse, detrimental deformation or unacceptable crack growth
+maximum load that can be accommodated in a structural part for a given operating environment without rupture, collapse, detrimental deformation or unacceptable crack growth

 Adapted from ISO 14623:2003.